National Meeting 2m4f Handicap Hurdle Preview, Tips, Runners & Trends (Grand National Meeting)

 National Meeting 2m4f Handicap Hurdle Trainer Statistics

-The leading trainer in the National Meeting 2m4f Handicap Hurdle over the last 20 renewals is Nicky Henderson who has won the race three times with those three winners coming from Minella Forfitness (2013), Theinval (2015) and Rather Be (2017).
-Other trainers who have recorded multiple wins in the National Meeting 2m4f Handicap Hurdle are Dan Skelton (2 wins), Jonjo O'Neill (2 wins) and Gordon Elliott (2 wins).
-Multiple trainers have not had the best of times over the last 20 renewals in the National Meeting 2m4f Handicap Hurdle, Paul Nicholls (0-26), David Pipe (0-15), Philip Hobbs (0-14), Nigel Twiston-Davies (0-11) and Venetia Williams (0-10) have all failed to produce a single winner despite sending multiple runners to the race.
+The leading trainer in the National Meeting 2m4f Handicap Hurdle over the last 20 renewals is Nicky Henderson, who has won the race three times, with those three winners coming from Minella Forfitness (2013), Theinval (2015) and Rather Be (2017).
+Other trainers who have recorded multiple wins in the National Meeting 2m4f Handicap Hurdle are Dan Skelton (2 wins), Jonjo O'Neill (2 wins), Gordon Elliott (2 wins) and Jonjo & A J O'Neill (2 wins).
+Multiple trainers have not had the best of times over the last 20 renewals in the National Meeting 2m4f Handicap Hurdle.
+Paul Nicholls (0-27), David Pipe (0-15), Philip Hobbs (0-13), Charlie Longsdon (0-11) and Nigel Twiston-Davies (0-10) have all failed to produce a single winner despite sending multiple runners to the race.

 Here are some of the top National Meeting 2m4f Handicap Hurdle trainer statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):